 - There is a 30% unemployment rate in Honduras, leading to a large homeless population.

-- Tegu is a for-profit business that generates jobs extending the mission for the street boys home.
+- Tegu is a for-profit business that generates jobs to address the homeless problem and exploitation by providing a sustainable income.

 Dave Stachowiak [00:00:00] You’re listening to the Ending Human Trafficking podcast.
 This is episode number 10, recorded in July 2011.

 Dave Stachowiak [00:00:25] Welcome to the Ending Human Trafficking podcast.
 My name is Dave Stachowiak.

 Dave Stachowiak [00:00:32] And this is the show where we empower you to study the issues, be a voice, and make a difference in ending human trafficking.
 And Sandie, we have some great guests with us today to really help provide some wonderful perspective on some of the things we talked about last time.
 The push factors, the supply side of human trafficking.
 And so, I’m so excited that we have folks who are out there really being amazing advocates for this.